Iximiel/adventOfCode2023/Readme.md

 I'm working with the hope that the goodwill of the puzzlemaker did not create tubes that are going outside

 Task1 done, simply making 2 walker go intoeach other did the trick, now i have to calculate THE AREA

+(but before a little refaftor to make the thing more functional)